dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/page-size.md

 # PageSize

-Sets the page size (width by height in pixels) of the normalized image.
+Parameter `PageSize` sets the page size (width by height in pixels) of the normalized image.

 ## Example